zudochkin/awesome-newsletters/README.md

 * [Web Tools Weekly](http://webtoolsweekly.com/).
 Web Tools Weekly is a front-end development and web design newsletter with a focus on tools.
 * [Web Operations Weekly](http://webopsweekly.com/).
 A weekly newsletter on Web operations, infrastructure, performance, and tooling, from the browser down to the metal.
 * [ES.next News](http://esnextnews.com/).
 5 ECMAScript.next links every week curated by Dr. Axel Raushmayer and Johannes Weber.
-* [Awesome JavaScript](https://js.libhunt.com/newsletter).
+* [Awesome JavaScript Newsletter](https://js.libhunt.com/newsletter).
 A collection of awesome browser-side JavaScript libraries, resources and shiny things.

 #### React
 * [ReactJS Newsletter](http://reactjsnewsletter.com/).
 The free, weekly newsletter of the best React.js news and articles.